Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 “The precise manner in which sexual selection acts is to a certain extent uncertain.”

-Therefore, while sexual selection may explain “why,” but does not explain “how.”
+Therefore, while sexual selection may explain “why,” it does not explain “how.”
 A scientific explanation of evolution needed more than what Darwin delivered.

 Modern Synthesis Theory of Evolution